scipy-conference/scipy_proceedings/papers/blaine_mooers/mooersblaine.rst

 We created a library of Jupyter Notebooks with sample workflows.
 This library of notebooks is only representative and not exhaustive because the combinatorial explosion of possible workflows makes covering all workflows impractical.
-These notebooks can serve as templates for the creation of new notebooks and are available on https://github.com/MooersLab.
+These notebooks can serve as templates for the creation of new notebooks and are available on our GitHub site [MLGH]_.

 Availability of the snippet libraries
 *************************************